microsoft/azure-spring-apps-training/03-configure-monitoring/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Access Spring Boot applications logs and distributed tracing to understand common issues.
+Configure aggregation of Spring Boot applications logs to understand common issues.

 ---